better-api/better-api/docs/syntax.md

 > might read them from a JWT token, while API key auth might read them from the database.
 > It is up to the server implementation to decide this.

 If auth is optional, permissions can still be defined.
-If user is authorized, but doesn't have required permissions, the generated code will treat them as unauthorized user.
+If user is authenticated but doesn't have required permissions, the generated code will treat them as unauthorized user.

+If endpoint has multiple auth methods and requires permission, all auth methods have to have the same forbidden error type.
+This is similar to unauthorized error types.

+Defining permissions on endpoint also defines its 403 response, similar to how defining auth method defined 401 response.
+This means that endpoint can't redefine 403 response.

 ### Scopes

-Authorization and permissions can be declared for the whole path
+Authentication and permissions can be declared for the whole path

 ```text
 path "/protected" {